robertroessler/rwip/README.md

 Usage of RWip is simple:

-*	set any "official" Windows screen saver to the "(None)" entry - note that RWip happily co-exists with any "turn off the screen" timeout you choose
+*	set any "official" Windows screen saver to the "(None)" entry - note that RWip happily co-exists with any "turn off the screen" system timeout you choose

 *	when first run, the presumed executable and parameter is set to